-How can I resolve API throttling or "Rate exceeded" errors for IAM and AWS STS?
+How do I resolve API throttling or "Rate exceeded" errors for IAM and AWS STS?

 3 minute read

-My application is getting an error message similar to the following: "Throttling: Rate exceeded, status code: 400,"
+My application gets an error message similar to "Throttling: Rate exceeded, status code: 400" when I use AWS Identity and Access Management (IAM) and AWS Security Token Service (AWS STS).

 Short description

-API calls from the AWS Management Console, the AWS Command Line Interface (AWS CLI), and applications contribute to a maximum rate limit for your AWS account.
+API calls from the AWS Management Console, the AWS Command Line Interface (AWS CLI), and applications contribute to a maximum rate quota for your AWS account.

 Resolution

 • Implement exponential backoff in your application's code.
 Exponential backoff allows longer waits each time an API call to AWS is throttled.
-Depending on the application, the maximum number of delays and the maximum number of retries can vary.
+The maximum number of delays and retries varies based on the application.

 Note: AWS SDK implements automatic retry logic and exponential backoff algorithms.

-• Some applications can implement caching to lower the rate of API calls.
-For example, if your application calls the API call AssumeRole for a cross-account workflow, the temporary credentials you received can be stored and reused for multiple cross-account calls.
-This means that you don't need to make a new AssumeRole call for each cross-account API call made.
+• To lower the rate of API calls, some applications use caching.
+For example, if your application uses the AssumeRole API call for cross-account workflows, then you can store and reuse the temporary credentials for multiple cross-account calls.
+You also don't need to make a new AssumeRole call for each cross-account API call.

-• For applications that dynamically change IAM policy permissions using API calls like CreatePolicyVersion, consider another method.
-For example, you can use session policies during IAM role assumption.
+• For applications that use an API call, such as CreatePolicyVersion, to dynamically change IAM policy permissions, use a method other than an API call.
+For example, you can use session policies when you assume an IAM role.

-• For AWS Security Token Service (AWS STS) throttling errors, consider using Regional STS endpoints instead of sending all AWS STS calls to the global endpoint.
-Each endpoint has a separate throttling limit.
-Using Regional AWS STS endpoints can provide applications a faster response time on the AWS STS API calls.
+• For AWS STS throttling errors, don't send all STS calls to the global endpoint.
+Instead, use AWS Regional STS endpoints.
+Each endpoint has a separate throttling quota.
+Regional STS endpoints can provide a faster response time on the STS API calls.

-• Because AWS accounts have separate throttling limits, consider spreading the workloads across multiple accounts using AWS Organizations.
-Creating new AWS accounts are at no additional cost and Organizations provides consolidated billing.
-Using Service control policies (SCPs) allow you to control the maximum permissions of IAM users and roles across an AWS account.
+• Because AWS accounts have separate throttling quotas, use AWS Organizations to spread the workloads across multiple accounts.
+There's no additional cost to create a new account and Organizations provides consolidated billing.
+Service control policies (SCPs) allow you to control the maximum permissions of IAM identities across an account.
 For more information, see Manage accounts through AWS Organizations and How do I get started with AWS Organizations?

 Related information